lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## The Well-Known URI Registry {#well-known}

-IANA has added the well-known URI "edhoc" to the "Well-Known URIs" registry.
+IANA is requested to add the well-known URI "edhoc" to the "Well-Known URIs" registry.

 - URI suffix: edhoc